daniel-simpson/blog/content/posts/2012-07-03---i-dont-like-jquery-mobile.md

 - "javascript"
 - "mobile"
 - "jquery-mobile"
 description: "The more I play with it, the less I like it.
-The concept is nice and all, but it's too inflexible."
+The concept is nice and all, but it's too inflexible."
 ---
 The more I play with it, the less I like it.
 The concept is nice and all, but it's too inflexible.